 - Explosives, fireworks, bows and arrows, swords, and dangerous chemicals

 Exceptions to the Policy

-- Current or retired State, Federal, County, or Local Law Enforcement Officer
+- Current or retired State, Federal, County, or Local Law Enforcement Officers

-- Current or retired State, Federal, or County Court judge
+- Current or retired State, Federal, or County Court judges

-- An individual, with prior written approval of the AVP of Security Operations and Systems (and with limited scope and duration), may possess an unloaded weapon when it is worn as part of a military or fraternal uniform in connection with a public ceremony, parade, or theatrical performance; or if stored in a locked vehicle with a valid license.
+- An individual, with prior written approval of the AVP of Security Operations and Systems (and with limited scope and duration), may possess an unloaded weapon when it is worn as part of a military or fraternal uniform in connection with a public ceremony, parade, or theatrical performance; or if a weapon is stored in a locked vehicle and the owner possesses a valid license.